44 Adding Metadata to Disassembly

 0x7fd9f13ae638 4989c4 mov r12, rax

-The [sz] argument to Cf is used to define how many bytes the struct should take up in the disassembly, and is completely independent from the size of the data structure defined by the format string.
+The [sz] argument to Cf is used to define how many bytes the struct should take up in the disassembly, and is completely independent of the size of the data structure defined by the format string.
 This may seem confusing, but has several uses.
 For example, you may want to see the formatted structure displayed in the disassembly, but still have those locations be visible as offsets and with raw bytes.
 Sometimes, you find large structures, but only identified a few fields, or only interested in specific fields.
-Then, you can tell rizin to display only those fields, using the format string and using ‘skip’ fields, and also have the disassembly continue after the entire structure, by giving it full size using the sz argument.
+Then, you can tell Rizin to display only those fields, using the format string and using ‘skip’ fields, and also have the disassembly continue after the entire structure, by giving it full size using the sz argument.

 Using Cf, it’s easy to define complex structures with simple one-liners.
 See pf? for more information.
 Remember that all these C commands can also be accessed from the visual mode by pressing the d (data conversion) key.
 Note that unlike t commands Cf doesn’t change analysis results.
 It is only a visual boon.

-Sometimes just adding a single line of comments is not enough, in this case rizin allows you to create a link for a particular text file.
+Sometimes just adding a single line of comments is not enough, in this case Rizin allows you to create a link for a particular text file.
 You can use it with CC, command or by pressing , key in the visual mode.
 This will open an $EDITOR to create a new file, or if filename does exist, just will create a link.
 It will be shown in the disassembly comments:

 [0x00003af7 11% 290 /bin/ls]> pd $r @ main+55 # 0x3af7